jz393/jz393.github.io/writing/my-first-love-postmortem.md

 Given our similarities, I wondered how Fitzgerald could write about such degeneracy *(and arguably, immorality)* in graphic detail and be internationally regarded as a *literary genius*.
 Meanwhile, I could only worry about the implications of potentially representing myself as a *Jezebel* online with my parallel *and surely milder* attempt.
 Has feminism failed us again?
 Did I not have the same freedom to channel my disillusionment?

 While I’m sure double standards exist, I realized my initial [frustration](writing/images/memes/he-did-it-too.jpg) was a bit reductive.
 Fitzgerald and I may have had analogous experiences, but we are completely different people.
 He is literary, while I am precise.
-Even though our pieces have similar **intentions**, it all comes down to the **delivery**. *The Great Gatsby* is quite complex, spanning a full novel with many characters and subplots, and is presented in third-person. *Can you imagine if it were simply a one-page letter addressed to Daisy?* Neither of us went through the exact experiences ourselves, meaning both our pieces are generative.
+Even though we had similar *intentions*, it all comes down to the *delivery*. *The Great Gatsby* is quite complex, spanning a full novel with many characters and subplots, and is presented in third-person. *Can you imagine if it were simply a one-page letter addressed to Daisy?* Neither of us went through the exact experiences ourselves, meaning both our pieces are generative.
 However, he diverged from the training data a lot more than I did.
 Devastating breakups are quite common in society and the media, while Gatsby’s adventures are...*not*...unless Fitzgerald actually witnessed some Epstein-level stuff.
 In simpler terms, **Fitzgerald is more creative than Jane**.

 That said, I still like my dramatic breakup letter.
 I did end up adding a disclaimer on top of the allegory, though.
 And by the way, the [gray hoodie](writing/images/irl/gray-hoodie-deepmind.jpg) was real.